How long do payday loans stay on your credit report?

 Does the application process have an impact on your credit file?

 Many lenders perform a ‘soft credit search’ or ‘soft credit check’ to assess your application.
-These searches will not affect your credit rating directly as a hard credit search would.
-Despite this, a soft credit check will still leave a record on your credit file.
+These searches will not affect your credit rating in the same way as a hard credit search would.
+Despite this, a soft credit check will still leave a record on your credit file, but it will only be visible to you.

 According to Experian, you can have multiple soft searches on your credit file without any impact.
 They are not visible to other companies and do not give an indication as to how many credit applications you may have applied for.

-A Hard search, however, will stay on your file for up to 12 months and will be visible to other credit providers in the future if they score you again.
+A hard search, however, will stay on your file for up to 12 months and will be visible to other credit providers in the future if they hard credit check you again.

 One footprint is understandable, but if you are applying with multiple lenders then you will soon leave behind a trail.
 When you next apply, a lender will see the existing footprints and will know that you have made other loan applications.